-- Reactor core, - Spent fuel storages (e.g. SFP) (normally not included in PSA for nominal power or low power, more emphasis after Fukushima though), - Spent fuel handling facilities and pathways (except for heavy lifts this is normally not included in Shutdown PSA), - Waste facilities (normally not included).
+- Reactor core - Spent fuel storages (e.g. SFP) (normally not included in PSA for nominal power or low power, more emphasis after Fukushima though) - Spent fuel handling facilities and pathways (except for heavy lifts this is normally not included in Shutdown PSA) - Waste facilities (normally not included).

 The level of details may vary from different shutdown PSA's, it is important though that it is sufficient to make comparisons with full and low power PSAs, e.g. a shutdown PSA tends to be more dependent on analysis of human actions than full and low power PSA.
-For example, at Forsmarks nuclear power plant at Sweden has strategy to perform a yearly assessment of the shut down state depending on which system is unavailable during outage.
-This yearly assessment guide the operators into optimize the closure of safety systems during shut down operation.